henryharan/entropy/README.md

 # About Entropy Toolkit

-    Entropy Toolkit is a set of tools to exploit Netwave and GoAhead IP webameras.
+    Entropy Toolkit is a set of tools to exploit Netwave and GoAhead IP Webcameras.
 Entropy is a powerful toolkit for webcams penetration testing.

 ***